Fort Sheridan, Illinois: Early history

 A French trading post was established circa 1670 on a trail between Green Bay, Wisconsin, and the early Chicago area.
 The trail and trading post was used by Native Americans and settlers alike.
 The settlers were mostly Irish, German, and Scandinavian immigrants.
 The area was never considered suitable for farming due to the many ravines and heavy forestation.
 In the 1840s a small community, St. Johns, was established.
-It was settled on a bluff over looking Lake Michigan.
+It was settled on a bluff overlooking Lake Michigan.
 The villagers were active in logging, leather tanning, brick making, and iron casting.
 The area eventually became ravaged by rampant deforestation associated with the production of 400,000 bricks annually.
 The village grew idle and became mostly deserted by 1865.
+The Fort Sheridan cemetery, established in 1889, is still an ongoing military burial site owned by the federal government.
+Retired armed forces members may be buried there.

 Fort Sheridan closing

 The main fort was ordered closed as a result of the first round of closures initiated by the Base Realignment and Closure Commission in 1988, and was officially closed by the Department of Defense on May 3, 1993.
 The majority of the property was relinquished to the Fort Sheridan Joint Planning Committee as the redevelopment authority, which then sold large segments of the land and housing to commercial land developers.
 Most of the original housing structures were then refurbished and resold as a residential community.

 Other buildings were given to cultural organizations like the Midwest Young Artists Conservatory, the largest youth music program in the Midwest.
 Approximately 90 acre of the southern end of the original post were retained by the Army; there the Army now operates the Sheridan Reserve Center complex.
 This includes the Great Lakes Training Division, 84th Training Command (an Army Reserve Brigadier General command), as well as numerous Colonel and Lieutenant Colonel commands.
 Newly refurbished housing is part of the military enclave and is used for active duty and active guard/reserve personnel and families stationed at Fort Sheridan and Great Lakes Navy Training Center.

-The Fort Sheridan cemetery, established in 1889, is still an ongoing military burial site owned by the federal government.
-Retired armed forces members may be buried there.